b19kiit/BufferLibrary/README.md

 ## Purpose
 Made to store and retrieve buffer of any object on the RAM and Store it in Files when required

-Its usage is mainly targeted to simplify the transfer of Data as a buffer with the platform that supports c++ addons (For eg. NodeJS and Python) and make it easier to store and retrieve buffer from the objects of C++ addons supporting environments.
+Its usage is mainly targeted to simplify the transfer of Data as a buffer with the platform that supports c++ addons (For eg. NodeJS and Python) and make it easier to store and retrieve buffer from the objects/variables of environments that support c++ addons/extensions.

 ## Usage
 ### Using the Constructor